Penn Arts & Sciences Logo

 • In my work on norms, I have designed behavioral experiments aimed at testing several hypotheses based on the theory of social norms that I developed in my book, The Grammar of Society: the Nature and Dynamics of Social Norms (Cambridge University Press, 2006).
 The experimental results show that most subjects have a conditional preference for following pro-social norms.
 Manipulating their expectations causes major behavioral changes (i.e., from fair to unfair choices, from cooperation to defection, etc.).
 One of the conclusions we may draw is that there are no such things as stable dispositions or unconditional preferences (to be fair, reciprocate, cooperate, and so on).
 Another is that policymakers who want to induce pro-social behavior have to work on changing people's expectations about how other people behave in similar situations.
 These results have major consequences for our understanding of moral behavior and the construction of better normative theories, grounded on what people can in fact do.

-• My consulting and training work with UNICEF, the Gates foundation, the World Bank, DFID and other organizations led me to develop measures of social norms in the field.
+• My consulting and training work with UNICEF, the Gates foundation, the World Bank, DFID, Templeton and other organizations led me to develop measures of social norms in the field.
 Sanitation and corruption are two major consulting areas.
 Most of my group's consulting work consists in developing specific measures, advising on effective interventions, and monitoring sustainability.
 I have developed a Penn-UNICEF Coursera on Social Norms, and my new book, Norms in the Wild: how to Diagnose, Measure and Change Social Norms (Oxford University Press, 2016) collects my thoughts and experiences from the field work I have been engaged in.

 • The nature and dynamics of social norms studies how norms may emerge and become stable, why an established norm may suddenly be abandoned, how is it possible that inefficient or unpopular norms survive, and what motivates people to obey norms.
 In order to answer some of these questions, I have combined evolutionary and game-theoretic tools with models of decision making drawn from cognitive and social psychology.
 A recent interest is modeling the role of trendsetters in social change, and how trendsetters' characteristics interact with social structures.